 Bali – the Island of Gods

 Summer time in Bali, is a dream come true.
-I’ve been here many times, seen the changes that occured over the past twenty years, and despite that I still love going back to spend time on this magical Island of the Gods.
+I’ve been there many times, seen the changes that have occurred over the past twenty years, and despite that I still love going back to spend time on this magical Island of the Gods.

-There ‘s a spiritual feel on the Balinese island as you wake up every morning.
-The women religiously begin their day with prayers at their homes and in temples.
+There‘s a spiritual feeling on the Balinese island as you wake up every morning.
+The women religiously begin their day with prayers at their homes or at temples.
 A cleansing ritual that starts at the crack of dawn, when the women splash a bucket of water in front of their porch, putting together their daily offerings from the local markets for the famous Hindu purification rituals.

-Bali became popular in the late 1970s that a flock of hippies went on to explore this beautiful island.
-Especially attracted by the beaches of Kuta that hosts many surfers to this date.
+Bali became popular in the late 1970s when a flock of hippies went on to explore this beautiful island.
+Especially attracted by the beaches of Kuta, that hosts many surfers still now.

 There are many new places to explore on Bali, one of them being Canggu.
 Once a remote quite green place, now the centre of hipsters, boutique hotels and a stylish cafe lined up one after the other.